-Intellectual Property (or “IP”) is a vital metric in today’s post-industrial economy.
+Intellectual Property (IP) is a vital metric in today’s post-industrial economy.
 By some measures IP accounts for more than 40% of economic growth and employment.
-Central to the value of IP is a nuanced understanding of the law, business and technology behind nurturing and protecting innovation.
-In the past this understanding has been most aptly realized by companies with large in-house legal teams.
-In today’s climate, however, companies and individuals are seeking to realize this same aim in a more cost-effective and flexible manner.
+Central to deriving value from IP is a nuanced understanding of the law, business, technology, and politics behind nurturing and protecting innovation.
+In the past these IP monetization skills were most aptly realized by companies with large in-house legal teams.
+In today’s climate, however, companies and individuals are seeking to monetize IP in a more cost-effective and flexible manner.